 store all system state, user and device information as standard data types in an

 SQL relational database.
 RI's Advanced Analysis Package allows you to analyze,

 summarize and view data, or export it to a variety of database and spread sheet

 Scalable User Interface

-RTalk - ROOS on JVM
+RTalk - Smalltalk 'Live' Environment on the JVM